noahzeldin/dissertation/README.md

 # The Learning-Piece, from the Weimar Republic to the Postwar Era: A Critical-Historical Reassessment

-**NOTE: This page is IN PROGRESS.**

-* I have uploaded preliminary versions of the set-ups for each analysis and will upload proper lab reports in the near future, as well as the write-ups included in the dissertation

 This repository holds the code related to the statistical analyses included in the second chapter of my dissertation: "Agitation and Intervention: *[The Measures Taken](https://en.wikipedia.org/wiki/The_Decision_(play))* and
 *[The Mother](https://en.wikipedia.org/wiki/The_Mother_(Brecht_play))*."
 These